AntoineRondelet/uxss-vulnerabilities-research/README.md

 - Change the domain of the document to try to set it to the victim's origin by doing `document.domain="victim.com%3A80"` since `document.domain` set an empty port by default :x:

+- Investigate whether we could trigger a malicious behavior after bookmarking a page launched from a maliciously crafted URL (see: https://bugs.chromium.org/p/chromium/issues/detail?id=639126)

 ## Resources

 ### IE